 Mrs. Tuohy’s real job

-Leigh Anne really worked as an interior designer.
-You may have noticed in the film that Leigh mentioned the football quarterback Patrick Ramsey.
+The movie wasn’t lying to us – Leigh Anne really did work as an interior designer.
+You may have noticed in the film, in fact, that Leigh mentioned the football quarterback Patrick Ramsey.

-This is because in real life Tuohy worked for the quarterback, and helped design the inside of his home.
-Of course only the most dedicated football fans got the connection, but it still made for a fun hidden Easter egg and was certainly based on reality.
+This is because in real life Tuohy actually worked for the aforementioned quarterback, and helped design the inside of his home.
+Of course only the most dedicated football fans got the connection, but it still made for a fun little hidden easter egg that was certainly based on reality.

 Dedicated to Ole Miss